balcortex/100_days_code_web_development/README.md

 ## Day 056 - 2023/10/28

 Today, I learned how to add elements at the end of an array using the push method and remove the last element using the pop method.

+## Day 057 - 2023/10/29

+Today, I learned about other array methods.
+The toString() and join() methods convert the array to strings, and the slice() method selects a sub-array.